lionaneesh/Geo-Locate-My-Posts/readme.txt

 == Description ==

-A Wordpress plugin that adds location to your posts, using Geo-Location and the Google Maps API.
+A Wordpress plugin that adds location to your posts, using Geolocation and the Google Maps API.

 == Other Notes ==